 Often with an online portfolio, you will be exploring new options for your career.
 Even if your work experience doesn't fully match up, you can make up for that with an emphasis on the right skills.

 Add your top 6 skills to your online portfolio.
 Make sure these are skills that are relevant to an employer, and not redundant.
 It's 2015 - your Microsoft Word skills should be automatic, not advertised.

 Action Item 5: Add your 6 top skills to your profile

 This is a fun section.
-It is the section that brings your online resume to life.
-Your top projects depend on your industry, but can be published in various formats: - Embedded video - Images - Links to external resources - PDF’s and Powerpoint
+It is the section that brings your online portfolio to life.
+Your top portfolio projects depend on your industry, but can be published in various formats:

 This section is highly subjective.
 If you are an artist - include photos of your art.
 If you are a marketer - include links to your best presentations, or videos of talks you have given.

 This is your opportunity to "show, not tell" employers what you are capable of.
 You can label this section as you wish - Portfolio, projects, and work samples are the most common.

 Action Item 6: Add your one portfolio item to your profile.
 Putting it all together

 A standout online portfolio is a big differentiator in your job search.
 Take the time to build something that represents your best professional self.
 And remember, this is a continual work in progress throughout your career.